GroupNixOS/Project/README.md

 # NixOS team project
 NixOS is a molecular biology web-based software designed to handle population genetics data.
-This is donee by retrieving information from a database (mySQL) and running structure analysis on populations and superpopulation via clustering analysis (PCA), admixture analysis (ADMIXTURE) and pairwise genetic differentiation (Fst).
+This is done by retrieving information from a database (mySQL) and running structure analysis on populations and superpopulation via clustering analysis (PCA), admixture analysis (ADMIXTURE) and pairwise genetic differentiation (Fst).

 # Contents
 - [Requirements](#requirements)